icewind/ltex-client.nvim/README.md

 return {
     "icewind/ltex-client.nvim",
     event = { "BufReadPre", "BufNewFile" },
-    config = true,
+    opts = {},
 }
 ```

-Please pay attention, that you have to either call setup function manually, or provide `opts` with any truthy value, so lazy.nvim will call it automatically.
+Please pay attention, in order to call the setup, lazy.nvim requires `opts` key to be any truthy value.

 ## Configuration